Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Father and son looked at each other in mutual embarrassment, and then Gabe slumped back on the couch.

-"...Exactly," he repeated, quietly. *"Principle.* I stood by mine.
+"...Exactly," he repeated, quietly. "*Principle.* I stood by mine.
 And I’m sorry Adam, but I don’t see how that really contributed to what happened."

 "Hoeff *coulda* kept close."
 There was a bit of a sullen tone to Adam’s reply.
 "He’s done it before."